Rupert and Krista remained in the kitchen, chatting over several cups of tea for nearly two hours, before Delta Rue finally stirred.

 Krista's smile was a little forlorn as she looked him over, it was ridiculous and she knew it, but she couldn't help it.
 She didn't really want him to go, call her selfish, but she wished he'd stay, if only because she wanted everything to go back to the way it had been years before; when they were living under the same roof.

-After a moment had passed, and Krista realized that she'd not responded to Rupert's words, she flushed a little.
+After a moment had passed, and Krista realised that she'd not responded to Rupert's words, she flushed a little.
 "Sorry… so um…" she worried her lip slightly as she lifted her eyes to look towards the handsome man who was currently standing on the outer section of her front step.
 "I'll see you…" her voice briefly trailed off before she pulled herself back together.
 "Soon?" she lamely finished, more than a little embarrassed.

 Leaning against the outer frame of the front door, Roo gave her a sympathetic gaze while he smiled tenderly.
 Krista was clearly afraid, even if she wasn't completely aware of it, that he was going to renege; to leave her all over again.
 But, he didn't have it in his heart to renounce her this time, even if leaving her behind may be the courageous and appropriate thing for him to do.
 In the long run, leaving would be the best thing for her, he was convinced of that; there were things about him that Krista simply did not know; time had changed him.
-Parts of his history she would never, and should never know, dictated that his exodus from her life would be her saving grace in the end, but he couldn't bring himself to do it.
+Parts of his history she would never, and should never, know dictated that his exodus from her life would be her saving grace in the end, but he couldn't bring himself to do it.
 No matter how much they had opened up and shared with one another, it was simply put, the best if some things remained hidden from Krista.
 It was a kindness, truly.
 Roo gave himself a mental shake to shift his thoughts back to the moment at hand; he continued to gaze at Krista and he could see that she was pulling back from him, because she assumed that he was doing the very same thing.
 If he wasn't the cause for her low self-confidence when it came to men, then he was going to find the man that was, and drive the point home.
 Oh, who was he kidding?
 He had the skill but not the heart to fight.
 But, for Krista, he suspected that he could do just about anything.
 He let the tense moment pass before he smiled a little broader, a little brighter, and finally spoke up.
 "Of course you will.
 Call me!" he laughed a little, but did not move from the doorway.

 A grin spread clear across Krista's face swiftly; excitement flooded through her bones, but as fast as it had come, it ebbed back again.
 Her brows furrowed as she looked at him for a moment.
 "I don't have your number."